-This page shows you how to enforce encryption of data in-use in your nodes and workloads using Confidential Google Kubernetes Engine Nodes.
+This page shows you how to enforce encryption of data in-use in your nodes and workloads by using Confidential Google Kubernetes Engine Nodes.
+Enforcing encryption can help increase the security of your workloads.

 You can encrypt your workloads with Confidential GKE Nodes or Confidential mode for Hyperdisk Balanced.